Home » Free Resources » »

 FAQs

-Cp and Cpk are measures of process capability that compare the spread between the process specification limits to the natural variability of the process.
+A: Cp and Cpk are measures of process capability that compare the spread between the process specification limits and the process’s natural variability.

 You might also like to read: